rocket-pool/RPIPs/RPIPs/RPIP-60.md

 - If possible, the Veto Explanation Document SHOULD suggest alternative similar-but-non-damaging upgrades that could be considered
 - If this veto power is abused, the pDAO SHOULD discuss replacing the members of the security council

-## Rationale
-**Veto Explanation Document**
-The explanation document is a mechanism intended to help the pDAO hold the security council to account for their decision-making around vetos.
-It gives more information as to the reasoning behind a veto decision and should help to inform pDAO decision-making post-veto.
-In an ideal world, the document accompanies the veto.
-The 24-hour grace period is intended to cover situations in which the security council must act within a limited time window.

-**Upgrade Delay Setting**
-Due to the considerations around slowing down hotfixes [described above](#security-considerations), the initial upgrade delay setting is attempting to be the smallest that allows "enough" time for participants to exit the system ahead of a proposal if they deem that appropriate.

-Any upgrade will have `proposal.vote.delay.time` (currently 1 week) and `upgrade_delay` (initially set to 3 weeks).
-This is _just_ enough to match the RPL `unstaking_period` (currently 28 days).
-In normal circumstances, there will be more time available to exit.
-There is a leadup period to the sentiment poll (currently at least 1 week), there is a pDAO vote period (currently at least 2 weeks), there's a human action required to raise the oDAO proposal, and there are many human actions to place oDAO votes after `proposal.vote.delay.time`.
-These delays should provide enough breathing room to allow participants to exit ahead of a proposal despite the 28-day unstaking period.

 ## Security Considerations

 ### Upgrade Delay